 Beyond time snapshots

 One common approach to understanding spatial and temporal trends in your data is to break it up into a series of time snapshots.
 You might, for example, create separate datasets for week one, week two, week three, week four, and week five.
 You could then analyze each week separately and present the results of your analysis as either a series of maps or as an animation.
 While this is an effective way to show trends, how you decide to break up the data is somewhat arbitrary.
 If you are analyzing your data week to week, for example, how do you decide where the break falls?
 Should you break the data between Sunday and Monday?
 Perhaps Monday through Thursday, and then again Friday through Sunday?
 And is there something special about analyzing the data in week-long intervals?
-Might not daily analysis or monthly analysis be more effective?
+Maybe daily analysis or monthly analysis would be more effective.
 The implications may be important if the division (dividing Sunday events from Monday events for example) separates features that really should be related.
-In the example below, 6 features fall within a 1 km and 7-day space-time window of the feature labeled Jan 31; only one feature will be included as a neighbor, however, if the data is analyzed using monthly snapshots.
+In the example below, 6 features fall within a 1-kilometer and 7-day space-time window of the feature labeled Jan 31.
+Only one feature will be included as a neighbor, however, if the data is analyzed using monthly snapshots.

 When you define feature relationships using the Space time window, you are not creating snapshots of the data.
 Instead, all the data is used in the analysis.
 Features that are near each other in space and time will be analyzed together, because all feature relationships are assessed relative to the location and time stamp of the target feature.
-In the example above, (A.), a 1 km, 7-day space-time window, finds six neighbors for the feature labeled Jan 31.
+In the example above, (A.), a 1-kilometer, 7-day space-time window, finds 6 neighbors for the feature labeled Jan 31.